Hellowlol/nrk_api/README.md

 # nrkdl
-Simple commandline tool to download all episodes of a show from nrk/nrk super with py2/3 (tested with 2.7 and 3.5)
+Simple commandline tool to download all episodes of a show from nrk/nrk super with python 2.6-3.5

 ## Search
 ```